Magic: The Gathering Arena review

 Arena's the best yet.

 For starters it's free-to-play and generous.
 There's a mastery tree you plonk orbs into as you level up like something from an action RPG, only instead of unlocking skills it's more cards.
-When you buy a booster pack, whether with cash or gold earned in-game, they contain extra wildcards which can be traded for any card of an equivalent rarity (replacing the typical dusting and crafting systems of other digital CCGs).
+When you buy a booster pack, whether with cash or gold earned in-game, you earn wildcards which can be traded for any card of an equivalent rarity (replacing the typical dusting and crafting systems of other digital CCGs).

 It is much more generous than tabletop Magic.
 You'll still need to drop money for whatever perfect deck's dominating the meta, or if you can't be bothered grinding daily quests for gold.
 But if you climbed out of the money hole of collecting Magic cards in a book full of plastic sleeves back in the day, this is a safe way of re-experiencing that without going broke.